-Threatened Species Day is a national day held each year on September 7 to commemorate the anniversary of the death of the last remaining Tasmanian tiger (also known as the thylacine) at Hobart Zoo in 1936.
+Threatened Species Day is held each year on September 7 to commemorate the anniversary of the death of the last remaining Tasmanian tiger (also known as the thylacine) at Hobart Zoo in 1936.

 It is a time to reflect on what has happened in the past and how to protect threatened species in the future.

 The first Threatened Species Day was held in 1996.

 On Threatened Species Day in Australia, let’s remember that the only way to ensure survival of threatened species is to save, restore and protect habitats and ecosystems. – @ParrotOfTheDay